-No transactions subject to disclosure obligation in 2020 Proprietary transactions with STRABAG SE shares and/or bonds by members of the company's boards, by persons or companies who maintain a close relationship to the board members, and by other management-level employees with groupwide responsibilities are reported as required by law and continually posted on the website of STRABAG SE (www.strabag.com > Investor Relations > Corporate Governance > Directors' Dealings) as well as on the website of the Austrian Financial Market Authority (www.fma.gv.at > Companies > Issuers > Directors' Dealings).
-In 2020, no proprietary transactions with STRABAG SE shares and/or bonds were made by members of the aforementioned group of people.
-The following persons from the aforementioned group held shares and/or bonds of STRABAG SE on 31 December 2020:
+One transaction subject to directors' dealings disclosure in 2021 Proprietary transactions with STRABAG SE shares and/or bonds by members of the company's boards, by persons or companies who maintain a close relationship to the board members, and by other management-level employees with group-wide responsibilities are reported as required by law and continually posted on the website of STRABAG SE (www.strabag.com > Investor Relations > Corporate Governance > Directors' Dealings).

+In 2021, there was one transaction with STRABAG SE shares or bonds involving members of the above-mentioned group of persons: Klemens Haselsteiner, a member of the STRABAG SE Management Board, was granted a STRABAG SE registered share as a gift.
+The following persons from the aforementioned group held shares and/or bonds of STRABAG SE on 31 December 2021:

 Person subject to disclosure obligation Board member Number of shares Number of bonds Haselsteiner Familien-Privatstiftung Dr. Alfred Gusenbauer Mag.
 Christian Harder 29,017,451 0 Mag.
-Erwin Hameseder 210 0 Klemens Haselsteiner 1,200 0
+Erwin Hameseder 210 0 Klemens Haselsteiner 1,200 + 1 registered share/1,201 0